jbelyeu/unfazed/README.md

 **Ambiguous results** derive from inconsistent phasing (different parent of origin indicated by different informative sites or reads.
 These may indicate sequencing errors or mosaic events and will *not* be reported unless the `--include-ambiguous` argument is included.

 ## Performance
 Many variants lack informative sites and are therefore can't be phased.
-Unfazed also makes no attempt to phase multiallelic sites (which should be very rare among de novo calls).
-Generally a little under 30% of de novo SNVs are phaseable via unfazed, and about 50% of CNV/SV variants.
+Unfazed also makes no attempt to phase multiallelic sites (which should be very rare among _de novo_ calls).
+Generally a little under 30% of _de novo_ SNVs/INDELs are phaseable via unfazed, and about 50% of CNV/SV variants.
+These results may very by quite a bit, depending on the factors like the types of variants.
+For example, INDELs caused by short tandem repeats are less likely to accurately phase than other INDELs.
+Large CNVs are also more likely to phase than other SV types, as they are more likely to contain usable informative sites for allele-balance phasing.
+Unfazed has also been exclusively texted with relatively deep sequencing data (30x coverage or more) and will be less effective with lower depth sequencing.

 The runtime of unfazed is highly dependent on the size of the sites VCF, as well as the number of variants.
-A multithreaded approach is used to improved performance; however, as the performance is bound by file IO, more than 2 threads yield dimenishing returns (and can even cause a slowdown due to race conditions).
+A multithreaded approach is used to improved performance; however, as the performance is bound by file IO, more than 2 threads yield diminishing returns (and can even cause a slowdown due to race conditions).
 Running with 2 threads (default option) is therefore recommended.
 (Expert note: running with 1 thread can often produce more informative error messages in the case of a silent failure)